XanaduAI/MrMustard/doc/development/research.rst

 We welcome contributions - simply fork Mr Mustard's repository, and then make a `pull request <https://help.github.com/articles/about-pull-requests/>`_ containing your contribution.
-All contributers to Mr Mustard will be listed as authors on the releases.
+All contributors to Mr Mustard will be listed as authors on the releases.

 We also encourage bug reports, suggestions for new features and enhancements,